JoeCordingley/RemoteAssignment/README.md

 Also the searching could be optimized to prioritize functions to get closer to the target quicker but I haven't really considered this as it would be overly complex for this application.

+Task2 program can be run by running task2.Main with sbt